 Articles for the ‘La Vida’ Category

-(Editor's note: This is the second of a year-long monthly series about how alcohol and drug addiction effects the community and how those affected work to achieve a better life.)
+(Editor's note: This is the ninth of a year-long monthly series about how alcohol and drug addiction affects the community and how those affected work to achieve a better life.)

 (La Historia del Rio Abajo is a regular column about Valencia County history written by members of the Valencia County Historical Society.

 (Editor's note: Richard Melzer is a member of the Belen Dr. Martin Luther King Jr. Multicultural Commission.
 The national MLK Commission was created by the King family.)

 Being a part-time copy editor here gives me time to do my other writing gig, as a volunteer at the Harvey House Museum where I research and write the stories that go with the exhibits.

 Fiber to Finish Guild of Valencia County members brought home several awards at the recent Albuquerque Fiber Arts Fiesta.
 The festival held every other year at the Manuel Lujan Complex in the Expo New Mexico Fairgrounds.